svnindia/smpp-client-php/README.md

 **Is this lib compatible with PHP 5.2.x ?**
 It's tested on PHP 5.3, but is known to work with 5.2 as well.

-**Can it run on windows?**
-It requires the sockets extension, which is available on windows, but is incomplete.
-Use the [windows-compatible](https://github.com/onlinecity/php-smpp/tree/windows-compatible) version instead, which uses fsockopen and stream functions.

 **Why am I not seeing any debug output?**
 Remember to implement a debug callback for SocketTransport and SmppClient to use.
 Otherwise they default to [error_log](http://www.php.net/manual/en/function.error-log.php) which may or may not print to screen.